 ANNA MEARES – A CHAMPION AND A TRUE SPORTSWOMAN Anna Meares is one of Australia's favourite sporting heroes and one of the most talented athletes in the world.
-She is a 3-time Olympian, 2-time Olympic champion with 5 Olympic medals (Gold and Silver – London 2012, Silver – Beijing 2008, and Gold and Bronze - Athens 2004), a ten time world champion across four different disciplines and a four time Commonwealth Games champion.READ MORE MEDAL TALLY PROFILE FAQ
+She is a 3-time Olympian, 2-time Olympic champion with 5 Olympic medals (Gold and Silver – London 2012, Silver – Beijing 2008, and Gold and Bronze - Athens 2004), a ten time world champion across four different disciplines and a five time Commonwealth Games champion.READ MORE MEDAL TALLY PROFILE FAQ

 FORMAT: Soft Cover

 By Anna Meares

 The Anna Meares Story is all about the grit and determination of a young woman who overcame major life-threatening trauma to realise what she had barely been able to dream about.

 Olympic track cyclist Anna experienced a career-stopping heavy fall during a time trial at the World Cup in Los Angeles in January 2008, less than eight months out from the Beijing Olympic Games.
 Falling on the hard, wooden velodrome floor at a speed of 65 kilometres an hour, she suffered a fractured neck, and a dislocated shoulder, torn ligaments.
 She was millimetres away from permanent injury.